Comanchero Motorcycle Club: History

 Ross-who gave himself the grandiose title of "Supreme Commander"-ran his club in extremely authoritarian and militaristic manner.
 The Comancheros were considered to be the most violent of Australia's many outlaw biker clubs in the 1970s-1980s owing to their frequent brawls.
 Ross required his men to engage in weekly para-military drills and he formed an elite force which he called the Strike Force of especially tough members.
 Many Comancheros disliked Ross as one former member told the media: "If I wanted to march around in the fuckin' backyard, I would had joined the fuckin' army".

-In late 1982 a second Comanchero chapter was formed by Anthony Mark "Snoddy" Spencer, who had broken away from the first chapter after challenging Ross' authority.
+In 1983 a second Comanchero chapter was formed by Anthony Mark "Snoddy" Spencer, who had broken away from the first chapter after challenging Ross' authority.
 When visiting the United States with Charles Paul "Charlie" Scibberas, another member of the second chapter, Spencer met with members of the Texan motorcycle club the Bandidos and the two gangs became allies.
-At the time, P2P, one of the chemicals necessary for manufacture of amphetamines', were legal in Australia, but not in the United States..
+At the time, P2P, one of the chemicals necessary for manufacture of amphetamines, were legal in Australia, but not in the United States.
 The Bandidos wanted an alliance to have P2P smuggled into the United States to assist with manufacturing amphetamines, the market for which they dominated in Texas.
 The Bandidos eventually patched-over the second Comanchero chapter to become the Bandidos' first Australian chapter in November 1983.

 The Comancheros and Bandidos were now rivals, and in September 1984 the two clubs engaged in the Milperra massacre, a shoot-out that left seven people dead – four Comancheros, two Bandidos, and a 14-year-old bystander.
 Ross received a lifetime jail sentence for his involvement in the gunfight, but served only five years and three months before he was released.
+In 2002, Ross was deposed as the Comanchero "supreme commander" by the Lebanese immigrant Mahmoud "Mick" Hawi who now assumed that title.

 The Comancheros and Hells Angels clashed at Terminal 3 of Sydney Airport on 22 March 2009 in a brawl involving 10 people in the two rival bikie gangs.
 The brawl left Anthony Zervas, the brother of a Hells Angel, dead.
 The fighting was witnessed by over 50 travellers, CCTV cameras and airport staff, including airport security, who could do little to intervene.
 The security staff were unarmed and Australian Federal Police arrived late.
 Six Comancheros were arrested as a result of the altercation and convicted of "riot and affray".
 In November 2011 Comancheros leader Mahmoud "Mick" Hawi was found guilty of affray and murder, but in May 2014 the murder conviction was overturned on appeal and a retrial ordered.
 Hawi pleaded guilty to manslaughter and in March 2015 he was sentenced to a minimum of 3.5 years jail.
 In February 2018 Hawi was shot dead, at age 37, whilst sitting in his car outside a gym in Rockdale, NSW.